It’s mid-December. You still have to buy most of your holiday gifts… It’s impossible to…

 Like the original law that prompted it, this new guidance is woefully inadequate.
 The original law allowed companies ways to be dubious about their products, like workarounds for disclosing their use of GMOs through QR codes, and call-in phone numbers.
 These new guidelines also reveal the USDA “does not intend to conduct independent testing of food products or ingredients on its own,” and fail to address foods produced with GMOs created by new gene-editing techniques such as TALEN and CRISPR.
 To put it simply, this guidance, and therefore the law, are meaningless.
 Many foods will be exempt from these procedures.

-Without independent annual audits and testing for the absence of GMOs, who do these rules benefit?
+Without independent ongoing audits and testing for the absence of GMOs, who do these rules benefit?
 Certainly not consumers.
 As in many other countries, most American consumers believe GMOs should be labeled.
 We finally have legislation in the U.S. requiring some very minimal steps in that direction, but this new guidance significantly weakens it.
 If the information is hidden, it’s not informing anyone and does not serve consumers.

 Market research shows that today’s consumers seek out non-GMO products for a variety of reasons, including environmental sustainability and health, as well as concerns about corporate control and transparency in food production.
 This empty guidance from the USDA, along with the lenient policies from other non-GMO programs, will only undermine consumer trust in labeling.
 As the global non-GMO food market continues to grow (leading industry analyst Technavio predicts the global market for non-GMO products will reach US $1.1 billion by 2023), this news truly strengthens the case for trusted non-GMO labels to prove the absence of GMO technology.
 For the many consumers seeking out non-GMO products, independent third-party certifications are the only way to know for sure.